sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/get-end-of-string.md

 ## Transform Structure

-The structure of a get end of string transform requires the `name` of the referenced rule to be the "Cloud Services Deployment Utility" rule built by SailPoint.
+The structure of a get end of string transform requires the `name` of the referenced rule to be the `Cloud Services Deployment Utility` rule built by SailPoint.
 You must also set `operation` to `getEndOfString,` and provide a `numChars` value.
 Last, you must include the `type` and `name` attributes required for all transforms:

 ```json
 {